The Watcher (2000 film): Plot

 Campbell works together with Mackie and the rest of the team in getting the word out on finding the woman before the deadline.
 However, by the time Campbell gets her house number and calls, Griffin is already there and has killed her.
 Griffin suggests that they continue their "game" with a different woman.
 The following day, Campbell and his team try to find the next intended victim before the 9:00 pm deadline.
 They corner and almost catch Griffin who once again manages to kill the woman and escape.
 Later that night, Campbell is found unconscious in his apartment by his colleagues.

 The next day, another photo arrives and turns out to be the image of Lisa Anton, Campbell's former lover who was killed by Griffin back in Los Angeles.
 Campbell goes to Lisa's grave where Griffin is waiting for him.
 Griffin explains that he has Polly Beilman hostage somewhere and only wants to talk with him.
 Campbell negotiates for Beilman's safety and Griffin eventually agrees to bring Campbell to see her.
 During the drive, Griffin explains that he considers Campbell a "good friend" and that the two of them need each other.
 Campbell secretly uses his cell phone to call Mackie, cluing him in on the situation.
 Griffin takes Campbell to the warehouse, knocks him out, and restrains him before starting to strangle Beilman.
 Campbell distracts Griffin by saying 'thank you'.
 When Griffin asks Campbell to repeat himself, Campbell does, and stabs him in the neck with a pen before shooting him in the shoulder with a double-barrelled shotgun.
 Campbell rescues Beilman and gets them both to safety as the warehouse explodes, killing Griffin.

 When Campbell and Beilman are safe, Campbell goes over to Griffin's charred corpse and looks at it to make sure he is dead.

 Production

 Music video director Joe Charbanic had an idea for a low budget thriller about a cat-and-mouse game between an FBI agent and a serial killer.
 Charbanic worked together on the initial draft then titled Macon and took the project to producer Christopher Eberts with Interlight soon acquiring the project intent on reshaping it into more of an action film.
 In order to assure authenticity, Charbanic consulted with the actual FBI and Chicago Police Department obtaining both their insight on the technical details as well as gaining their permission to feature their organizations in the film.
-In the initial draft of the screenplay, Campbell was confined to a wheelchair but after the release of The Bone Collector this trait was removed.
+In the initial draft of the screenplay, Campbell used a wheelchair but after the release of The Bone Collector, this trait was removed.